The Holy Spirit or my conscience?

 The long wait is over.
 Straight Outta Love is finally out!

-Straight Outta Love is a mix of love, life, faith, and family and it can be purchased on Amazon and Barnes and Noble by clicking on the links below:
+Straight Outta Love is a mix of love, life, faith, and family, and it can be purchased on Amazon and Barnes and Noble by clicking on the links below:

 BUY ON AMAZON / BARNES & NOBLE

-Grab a copy of “Straight Outta Love” and let all that you do be motivated by love ❤️.
+Grab a copy of “Straight Outta Love” and let all you do be motivated by love ❤️.

 I am complete in Christ